gauravsurwade555666/namaste-javascript-notes/notes/season-2/lecture-06.md

 ```

 ## `this` inside a object's method
+-method
+if you  write function which is part of an object then its called method.
 ```js
 // `x` key below is a method as per terminology const obj = {